reasonablep/weather-dash-challenge/README.md

 ## Contributing
 Reach out to the developer at the email address below.

-## Tests
-Use JEST or other testing suite in NPM.

 ## Questions
 For questions about this project, please reach out to me on GitHub, https://github/reasonablep or via e-mail at, pmrtnz@me.com.
 Thanks for reading.